Terminating PSPP membership

 - For agencies, the letter must be signed by your designated signatory (this should be the most senior HR official)

-An involuntary termination occurs when a member's employment is terminated by the employer without cause.
-It does not include:
+An involuntary termination occurs when a member's employment is terminated without cause.
+It also occurs when a member voluntarily terminates their employment voluntarily after receiving termination notice from their employer; it does not include:

-- individuals who are divesting out of the PSPP; or
+- a divestment out of the PSPP; or

 For more information on involuntary terminations, please refer to the Employment Standards Act.